iapyeh/GGeditor/docs/ApiDoc.rst

 2. Create the apidocsample.rst
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Create the apidocsample.rst in the "docs"
+Create the apidocsample.rst in the "docs".
+This is simple content, you can create this file by the default web-based text editor of the Github.

 .. code::